 Live View Composite Recording

 Perhaps *coughs* inspired by Olympus, Panasonic has introduced a new Live View Composite Recording mode in the G90.
 Like Olympus’s Live Composite mode this allows you to shoot multiple exposures with only the areas that are brighter than in the first shot appearing in the final image.
 It’s proved a very useful mode in Olympus cameras when you want to shoot fireworks, traffic trails and light painting.
-Let’s hope it’s as good in the G90.
-I tried using it and it’s easy to set-up.

 In addition to the Photo Styles found on the G80 (Standard, Vivid, Natural, Monochrome, L. Monochrome, Scenery, Portrait, Cinelike D and Cinelike V), the G90 has the L.Monochrome D Style that captures more dynamic monochrome images with stronger highlights and shadow.